desht/ScrollingMenuSign/README.md

 where _other-name_ is the unique identifier of a menu that already exists.

+Example:

+	/sms create mymenu2 from mymenu

+_mymenu2_ will be an exact copy of _mymenu_, including the title.
+However, after it's created, the two menus will be independent of each other; any items added to one menu will not appear in the other (optional automatic synchronisation is on the TODO list).

 ### Destroying a menu

 To destroy a menu, there are three options: